Updates 7/29/25

 Phase 1 establishes your foundation for the entire project.
 You’ll deeply engage with an environmental topic through a textbook chapter, explore your personal environmental values, and generate three potential project ideas that could become your TPG proposal.
 You will also present the textbook chapter content, with fellow students, in class.

-Combine Part A, B, and C below into a single document and turn in on due date (see schedule)
+Combine Part A, B, and C below into a single, 6 page document

 Part A: Chapter Review (4 pages)